SMSadegh19/Smart-Elevator/README.md

  * Some wires and a battery for remote controller. -> DONE
  * How to work with bluetooth or wifi module. -> DONE
  * How to work with rellay and remote modules. -> DONE
- * Connect mobile to bluetooth module for web application.
+ * Connect mobile to bluetooth module for web application. -> Web application is created by it is not connected to our modules.
- * Complete code for connceting fingerprint module.
+ * Complete code for connceting fingerprint module. -> DONE
- * Report -> Deadline: Bahman 18th
+ * Report -> Deadline: Bahman 18th -> DONE